CookiesKush/python-anti-debugger-fork-update/README.md

 ## :dart: 〢 About ##

-> Do not scan the file with any anti-virus otherwise, it will become detected and rendered useless!
+> Do not scan the payload with any antivirus software, or it will be detected and rendered useless!

 Basic but very handy protection against debuggers and much more <br>